 The University provides services to students with disabilities.
 Assistance is provided, but much of the responsibility for follow through is up to the student.
 Students who anticipate needing a great deal of structure and support should seriously consider a college with a comprehensive program.

-Reasonable academic accommodations are individual and based on the nature of the disability and the academic environment.
-Some of the more common accommodations are extended time for tests, recording lectures, notetakers, scribe for testing, preferential classroom seating, and use of recorded books.
+Reasonable academic accommodations are determined on a case-by-case basis and are based on the nature of the disability and the academic environment.
+Some of the more common accommodations are extended time for tests, recording lectures, notetakers, and use of books in a alternate format.
 Reasonable accommodations in a postsecondary environment may differ from those available to the student in secondary school.
 Depending on the nature of the disability and the accommodations requested, the amount of advance notice provided may impact the University's ability to provide accommodations.

 There are several tutoring resources available to all Villanova students; some are free of charge.
-Learning Support Services has tutors available for some of the core courses and will provide a list of tutoring locations and contacts, as well as consultation with tutors.
+Learning Support Services can assist in locating supports on campus.

-The Admission's staff will evaluate your application the same way it evaluates all applications.
+The Admissions staff will evaluate your application the same way it evaluates all applications.
 The staff wants to admit students who will be successful at Villanova.
-They will evaluate your chances of success on the basis of information about your high school academic performance, SAT's, essay and school activities.
+They will evaluate your chances of success on the basis of information about your high school academic performance, SAT/ACT scores, essay, and school activities.
 For additional information about the University's admission procedures, please contact the Admission Office.
-Documentation of your disability should be sent separately to Learning Support Services.
+If you are admitted and choose to attend Villanova, documentation of your disability should be sent separately to Learning Support Services.
 Documentation sent to Admissions is not forwarded to the Learning Support Office.